 Despite growing evidence of friction within the band, blink-182 toured throughout much of the rest of 2011, joining My Chemical Romance, Rancid, and Against Me! on the tenth annual Honda Civic Tour.
 A 20th anniversary tour found the group members appearing together again in 2012.
 Later that year, blink-182 parted with Interscope, a transition they marked with the release of their self-produced Dog Eating Dogs EP.

 Following a string of sold-out dates in Los Angeles in 2013, as well as headlining appearances at the Reading and Leeds Festivals in August 2014, blink-182 began discussions concerning a follow-up to Neighborhoods.
 However, in January 2015, Hoppus and Barker were quoted in Rolling Stone saying that DeLonge had left the band and announcing the possibility that Alkaline Trio's Matt Skiba would fill in for the guitarist at future shows.
 DeLonge then quickly responded via Facebook that he had not quit blink-182, and that any decision for the band to move forward was made without him.
-In the end, Skiba officially joined blink-182 and the band entered the studio at the end of the year to begin recording new songs. ~ John Bush & Corey Apar
+In the end, Skiba officially joined blink-182 and the band entered the studio at the end of the year to begin recording new songs.
+The first taste from the new trio was "Bored to Death," which was released in April 2016.
+The release of their seventh LP, California, was scheduled for later that summer, planned to coincide with a tour also featuring All Time Low, A Day to Remember, and All-American Rejects. ~ John Bush & Corey Apar

 Track List: Neighborhoods